On $L_2$-consistency of nearest neighbor matching: Proving -consistency of NNM

-Although it is outside of the context of this work, the fact that the measures $\mu_0,\mu_1$ have densities $f_0, f_1$ is not required.
-If one were to replace $f_0/f_1$ with the Radon-Nikodym derivative, $\partial \mu_0 / \partial \mu_1$, then the result would still hold.
-Assumptions \ref{as:measure_1}, \ref{as:measure_2} are not required for Lemma \ref{lem:var_bd} to hold, and all that is required is $\mu_0 \ll \mu_1$ (and the iid data is drawn from $\mu_1$).
+The fact that $\mu, \nu$ are densities or even over $\bb R^p$ is actually not required.
+If one were to replace $\mu/\nu$ with the Radon-Nikodym derivative then the result would still hold.
 We conclude this subsection by showing that the 1NN measure has diminishing variance.

 \begin{theorem}[1NN measure variance] Under Assumptions \ref{as:measure_1} and \ref{as:measure_2}, we have that

 \end{theorem}